I’ve noticed a bit of a theme with uncooperativeness and the mothers that I work with.

 - After expressing any built up feelings through tears/ tantrums our children will return to a natural state of clarity, calm and be more willing to cooperate

-If you have any questions or would like some support with this I’d love to hear from you!
-You can always get in touch through my Facebook page and I’ll get back to you as soon as possible.
+If you have any questions or would like some support with this, I’d love to hear from you!
+You can take a look at my online program Connect or get in touch through my Facebook page and I’ll get back to you as soon as possible.